Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-01-tips-and-tricks-process-design-part-1.md

 If you are familiar whit WEBCON BPS, what could be in it for you reading through this?
 I’m providing tips & tricks by creating a process from scratch and explaining why I did it in a particular way.
-The main reason I’m doing things in a particular way is influenced by the fact that I have a professional developer background.
+The main reason I’m doing things in a certain way is influenced by the fact that I have a professional developer background.
 I’m looking out for maintainability, transparency and traceability.
 The only sure thing is, that everything changes.
-This applies even more to processes.
+This applies even more to processes, so slight changes in the beginning will help to prevent mistakes in the future.

 # Use case